applecool/SmartPhoneStatus/README.md

 3. It'll be automatically installed into your android device.

+Note: For all the three methods, You need to Enable the "Unknown Sources" under your Application Settings as indicated in the step 1 of the Method 1.

 Usage:

 1. After installing the app, open it.
 You will see two tabs 1.
 Phone and 2.
 Battery.